|

 Sometimes plants grow in ways you might not expect.
-Instead of a nice round stem or flower, you get a flattened ribbon shape, or undulating folds, called ‘cockscomb’.
-This is called fasciation.
-It is also known as cresting.
-Fasciation is a relatively rare physiological disorder that can create some really beautiful mutations.
+Instead of a nice round stem, you see a flattened ribbon shape.
+Rather than a regular flower, you get undulating folds.
+In flowers, it is called cockscomb or cresting.
+Wherever it happens, it is called fasciation.
+Fasciation is a relatively rare physiological disorder that can create some beautiful mutations.
 It can occur anywhere on a plant, but stems and flowers are the most commonly seen examples.
 How does fasciation occur?
-In normal plant development, growing tips (apical meristems) focus all their resources on a single point.
-This is what gives us straight and/or cylindrical stems and flowers.
+In normal plant development, growing tips (apical meristems) focus all their resources on a single point, creating straight or cylindrical stems and flowers.
 Fasciation elongates the apical meristem, creating a ribbon-like growth.
-The Latin word fascia means “a band” and can refer to anything that looks like a ribbon or wide band.
-In some cases, these distortions can create unique bends, twists, and odd angles, or unusual clusters of growth that look like a witches broom.
-Flowers and leaves growing on these distorted stems may be smaller than normal, more abundant, or have other unique characteristics of their own.
-One rare form of fasciation, called ring fasciation, has a ring-shaped growing point that creates hollow tubes.
-What causes fasciation?
-Fasciation can be caused by plant hormone imbalances, genetic mutations, environmental conditions, or bacterial, fungal, or viral infections.
-It can also occur for no apparent reason.
-Environmental factors include chemical overspray or exposure, mite or other insect infestation, and the presence of certain fungi.
-Exposure to cold and frost can also cause fasciation.
-Unless the fasciation is caused by bacteria, it is not contagious to nearby plants.
-Plants affected by fasciation In addition to my milkweed, this condition is most commonly seen on nasturtiums, geraniums, dandelions, and ferns.
-It has also been seen on fruits and vegetables, such as asparagus and broccoli.
-Some plants are prized and propagated simply because of their fasciation.
-I look at it as a nice little surprise from the garden.
+The Latin fascia means band.
+In some cases, these distortions can create unique bends, twists, odd angles, or unusual clusters of growth that look like a witch's broom.
+Flowers and leaves growing on these distorted stems may be smaller, more abundant, or have other unique characteristics.

 Chuck